pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 - When you delete a cluster in TiDB Cloud, all migration jobs in that cluster are automatically deleted and not recoverable.

 - During incremental replication (migrating ongoing changes to your cluster), if the migration job recovers from an error, it will enable a safe mode.
-In this mode, the migration job applies the binlogs which are up to 60 seconds before the breakpoint to the target database.
+In this mode, the migration job applies the binlogs that are up to 60 seconds before the breakpoint to the target database.
 In this mode, `INSERT` statements are replicated as `REPLACE`, `UPDATE` statements as `DELETE` and `REPLACE`, and then these transactions are replicated to the downstream cluster to make sure all the data during the breakpoint has been migrated to the downstream cluster.
-When the table does not have primary keys or not-null unique indexes, some data might be duplicated because the data is inserted repeatedly.
+For upstream tables without primary keys or not-null unique indexes, some data might be duplicated in the downstream cluster because the data might be inserted repeatedly to the downstream.

 ## Prerequisites